Juniper (film)

-Juniper is a 2021 New Zealand drama film directed by Matthew J. Saville, starring Charlotte Rampling.
+Juniper is a 2021 New Zealand drama film directed and written by Matthew J. Saville, starring Charlotte Rampling.

+It received generally positive reviews, with praise going towards Saville's direction and the performances of Rampling and George Ferrier.

 Plot

 Set in rural New Zealand in the 1990s, the film tells the story of the developing relationship of the adolescent Sam and his acerbic and alcoholic grandmother with an unconventional past, whom he has not met before.